Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 Perfecting my cold email outreach process has done a lot for my freelance business—which is primarily based around writing and promoting high quality blog content for my clients.

-These cold email templates we're looking at today have generated me a total of $107,500 in the last year alone.
+These cold email templates we’re looking at today have generated me a total of $110,500 in 2018 alone.

-This process for writing cold emails has generated multiple six-figure freelance contracts and high-value gigs for me with companies like LinkedIn, Zendesk, Quickbooks, Adobe, Vistaprint, Close.io and more.
+This process for writing cold emails has generated multiple six-figure freelance contracts and high-value gigs for me with companies like LinkedIn, Zendesk, Quickbooks, Adobe, Vistaprint, Close and more.
+Since then, I’ve joined Close as their Head of Content where we share high-impact cold email templates for sales teams too.
+We also built this awesome free AI-powered cold email generator tool to help you quickly write better cold emails.

 Here’s the truth about freelancing though: Success is never guaranteed.